Funmi4194/ecommerce/README.md

 - Validation & Error Handling: Complete input validation and appropriate HTTP status codes.
 - Swagger Documentation: Each endpoint is documented for easy reference.

 ## Prerequisites
 - Go 1.16+ installed on your machine.
 - A running instance of the E-commerce server.

 ## Installation
-To install and use the E-commerce server, first, clone the repository, install the dependencies, create a .env file in the project root and add the environmental variables in .env.example and then run the server
+To install and use the E-commerce server, first, clone the repository, install the dependencies, create a .env file in the project root and add the environmental variables as specified in .env.example and then run the server

 1. Clone this repository:
 ```bash